fortythreesam/FourthYearProject/report/report.md

 Since the results show that there are improvements to be made from this, the area of applying different denoising filters based on meaningful sections of the image could be explored further.
 The nature of this method of selecting weak texture patches leads to inaccurate borders between contrasting texture types.
 Using edge detection and classifying each segment as weak/strong or in-between could prove more effective at preserving detail and edges.

 Lastly, since the project here focused on additive Gaussian white noise, other noise types could be investigated.
 Other types of noise, such as Poisson noise or quantization noise, can be quite common and require different types of filters to be used.
+For other noise types to be worked on further, thee weak texture selection process would need to be revised as it's based on the assumption that the image has been corrupted by Gaussian white noise

 $$\pagebreak$$